 representatives of other faith traditions has blossomed into a powerful desire

 for all to live in harmony and peace and to do all that we can to promote these

 goals in the Toronto area.

-students are welcome.
+or Jewish university/college students and young adults are welcome.

 Rev. Timothy MacDonald, SADirectort: 416-934-3400 ext.
 344e: email@example.comVivian KwokAdministrative Assistant t: 416-934-3400 ext.
 527e: firstname.lastname@example.org